 Are you wondering which platform is better for B2B?
 Besides the above characteristics, there are some notable differences between Magento 2 and BigCommerce that you need to look for to build a wholesale website for your business.

-Compared to BigCommerce, Magento provides freedom in adding features if you have a dedicated development team that is willing to adjust them for you.
+Compared to BigCommerce, Magento provides the freedom to add features if you have a dedicated development team that is willing to adjust them for you.
 The Magento 2 platform supports huge catalogs, which are perfect for medium-sized and large corporations.

 Not to mention, it also has cross-selling and up-selling features for great wholesale possibilities.
 Magento’s marketplace is a hundred times larger than BigCommerce’s app store with all kinds of additional B2B functions, both free and paid.